bdavisx/kotlin-coroutines-vertx-cqrs/docs/GeneralCqrsDesign.md

 title: CQRS Design
 ---

+# Pausing the work

+Right now I'm going to stop working on the vert.x version of this library.
+Vert.x is great, but it seems like a ton of work compared to more traditional programming, and I currently have an exception happening with very little to go on in terms of what caused it.
+There's none of my code in it except for a utility.
+I *could* track the problem down, but my main concert is that in production, it would be much, much harder.
+I switched to Kotlin to cut down on verbosity (not the only reason, but one), and this library just makes it worse.

+I'm going to take a look @ the Kotlin coroutines version again, but perhaps Spring reactive is another option if coroutines aren't fully baked yet (although I think they're leaving experimental status in 1.3?)

+Much of the documentation still applies to any implementation.

+# Distribution and Clustering

+We need a consistent routine scheme for aggregates, we need a way to look the routing up by aggregateId only - although the routing will obviously need more than just the id.
+So we'll have to cache that lookup data on each server for some amount of time.

+Is there a good mru cache available on vertx?
+I saw that Clement Escoiffer (sp?) had a JCache implementation that was async.
+My question is: is JCache slow enough that you need an async interface?
+I would think you could just use the implementation directly, but his uses `runBlocking()` on some(all?) of the JCache calls..

+We also need routing on services.
+Transparent to the consumer, but when the command comes into the `CommandSender` the routine should be handled automatically based on the command.
+We need a way to specify how the routing should be handled in the verticles themselves; either through annotations or some kind of configuration.
+It seems that you have to design your code around how the verticle(s) will be distributed.
+If you think the service is local (which basically means it's local to each cluster node), then you write code one way - but if it's an AggregateRoot that only has one deployment you might do something differently (?).

 # Commands or Direct Calls (with parameters)

 I've went back and forth on this one.
 We need commands so we have a correlation id running thru the call stack.
 Commands also force a decoupling, but make tracing the calls much, much harder.
 An interface that takes commands would be a middle ground - it has both correlation and decoupling.